ethereum/portal-blog/pages/posts/light-clients.md

 ### Outlook

-Light clients are finally on their way, but there are still some headwinds to overcome.
+Light clients are finally on their way, but there are still some headwinds.
 The first major unlock will be the Portal Network having fully featured and data-rich history, state and beacon subnetworks, as this will enable decentralized RPC access to all the data light clients need to verify proofs and track the head of the canonical chain, while full nodes will be able to prune their historical data confident that the necessary information is archived on the Portal Network.

-While proof-based light clients and stateless Ethereum are still quite a way off, 2024 is shaping up to be a pivotal year for light clients, largely because of the Portal Network sub-protocols coming online and supporting decentralized access to consensus and execution data.
+2024 is shaping up to be a pivotal year for light clients, largely because of the Portal Network sub-protocols coming online and supporting decentralized access to consensus and execution data.
 Once this happens, it should be a small task to upgrade light clients by swapping out their RPC provider for a Portal client.
 It is expected that some Ethereum client teams will start to integrate the Portal Network specification into their clients directly rather than running parallel Portal clients.
+At the same time, proof-based light clients will continue to advance and Ethereum researchers and developers will keep progressing the stateless roadmap.

-In summary, some exciting things to watch out for in the light client space in 2024 are:
+In summary, some exciting possibilities to watch out for in the light client space in 2024 are:

 - Portal Network shipping the History sub-protocol, enabling history expiry in Ethereum clients
 - Portal Network shipping the Beacon sub-protocol, enabling decentralized access to the latest canonical block headers for light clients
 - Portal Network shipping the State sub-protocol, enabling decentralized access to Ethereum state data, including `eth_getProof`.
 - Ethereum client teams implementing the Portal specification directly into Ethereum clients, making it easier to access Portal data.
-- Ethereum researchers and client developers advancing Verkle tries and ePBS
+- Ethereum researchers and developers moving closer to shipping Verkle trees, ePBS, statelessness and more!

 ## Further Reading and references